facedevMG/devmglisitra/tudu.rst

 Functional specification
 ======
  * account for members
+ * a page where members can create and edit their profiles
- * viewer lambda : can research profile by skills using tags
+ * viewer lambda : can research profile by skills using tags or other criteria
  * UI: web/mobile and tab friendly

 Tools